sleeyax/electron-asar-encrypt-demo/README.md

 }
 ```

-If you read the Node.js documentation carefully, you can see that there is `global.process.mainModule` such say, the entry module can be obtained from the global, as long as you traverse the `children` array of modules and look down, if the `module.exports` comparison is not equal  `exports`, you can find the current The `module` object .
+If you look through the Node.js documentation, you can see in the process section that there is such a thing as `global.process.mainModule`, which means that the entry module can be obtained from the global, and you can find the module object of the current native module by traversing the children array of the module and comparing `module.exports`, which is not equal to `exports`. you can find the module object of the current native module.

-First encapsulate the method of running the script.
+First, let's encapsulate the method of running the script.
 ``` cpp
 #include <string>
 #include "napi.h"